Edmonton International Airport (IATA: YEG, ICAO: CYEG) is the primary air passenger and air cargo facility in the Edmonton region of the Canadian

 travellers clear US Customs at the airport prior to boarding flights bound for any airport in the United States.

-As of late 2012, much of the new expansion has come online nearly doubling the size of the airport's departure area.
+As of 2014, the new expansion has come online nearly doubling the size of the airport's departure area.
 A new international arrivals

 area staffed by Canada Customs is now fully operational as well.
 The airport is one of WestJet's largest focus cities: the airline flies to 27